How to Create a Form in Excel (Step-by-Step Guide)

 And lastly, you won’t need any other tool if you’re using Stackby forms.

-All your form responses directly come into your Stackby tables.
+All your form responses directly come into your Stackby tables i.e connected to your custom database.

 But if you prefer other forms like Google Forms, Stackby easily integrates with them too.
 Every google form response comes directly into Stackby tables.